-Drug discovery is an interdisciplinary field focused on the identification and pre-clinical testing of potential medications in vitro, ex vivo, and in vivo.
-This includes primary assays of the drug’s pharmacological properties, as well as secondary assays of absorption, distribution, metabolism, elimination, and toxicology (ADMET) and related safety factors that are evaluated in the discovery process.
 High throughput screening/imaging has occupied a central position in drug discovery testing over the past couple decades – providing automated and highly quantitative options for screening large numbers of candidate compounds for hits.
 Furthermore, imaging complements genomics, proteomics, and other -omics type methods by providing a spatial context.
 Combined with advanced techniques such as cell phenotype profiling using artificial intelligence, light microscope-based imaging/screening seems poised to become an even more important (and accessible) component of the drug discovery process.
+Nikon is committed to providing microscopy-based product solutions to fit these needs.

 Products for Drug Discovery

-An important component of a Nikon microscope system for drug discovery is our NIS-Elements software, an integrated solution for acquisition, analysis, and device control.
-The NIS-Elements HC version is specifically designed for high throughput and high content imaging applications.
-Heat maps, sample images, binary masks, assay results, and more are centralized, allowing for quick filtering and further analyses.
-Furthermore, our NIS.ai deep learning-based software modules can be integrated in imaging/analysis pipelines to bring the power of artificial intelligence (AI) to bear for various analysis tasks, such as image segmentation.
+NIS-Elements Software: NIS-Elements is Nikon’s flagship, integrated software solution for microscope operation, image analysis, and visualization.
+NIS-Elements HC is optimized for high-throughput and high-content imaging applications.
+Heatmaps, sample images, binary masks, assay results, and more can be centrally managed for rapid filtering and analysis.
+Additionally, the NIS.ai deep learning-based software modules can be incorporated to harness the power of artificial intelligence (AI) for analyses such as image segmentation.

 ●: included, ⚬: option